 The QSuper Board has a fiduciary obligation to act in the best interests of the members of the Fund and pursues organisational strategies consistent with that obligation.
 In addition, the QSuper Board has a statutory obligation to have regard to expected tax consequences when developing investment strategies.
 Therefore, QSuper's tax strategy seeks to ensure that it pays the right amount of tax that is due under a reasonable interpretation of tax laws.
-The QSuper Board considers this approach meets its regulatory obligations as a taxpayer as well as its fiduciary obligation to maximise the value of members' superannuation account balances over time consistent with its duty to members.
-To this extent, the QSuper Board has endorsed the Fund's tax strategy.
+The QSuper Board considers this approach meets its regulatory obligations as a taxpayer, as well as its fiduciary obligation to maximise the value of members' superannuation account balances over time, consistent with its duty to members.
+The Fund's tax strategy balances these two elements.

-QSuper invests members' monies across a diverse range of asset classes, geographic locations and structures.
-Legal structures can vary depending on asset type and location and are implemented to manage risk and maximise post-tax returns for our members.
-Typically, QSuper will establish an entity or entities in a foreign location in order to acquire assets in that location.
+QSuper invests members' money across a diverse range of asset classes, geographic locations, and structures.
+Legal structures adopted can vary depending on asset type and location and are implemented to manage risk and maximise post-tax returns for our members.
+Typically, QSuper will establish an entity or entities in a foreign location in order to acquire investment assets in that location.
 For example, QSuper has established a considerable number of entities in the United States of America in respect of its extensive real estate and infrastructure assets in that country.
-QSuper has also established or invested in entities located in countries with low effective income tax rates, including Jersey, Guernsey and Luxembourg.
+QSuper has also established or invested in entities located in countries with low effective income tax rates, including Jersey, Guernsey, and Luxembourg.

 The QSuper Board does not sanction tax structures that are not supportable under the law.
 In undertaking its offshore investments, QSuper does not seek to shift profits to low tax rate jurisdictions or rely on secrecy provisions in any foreign locations to hide income or gains.
-QSuper typically invests in a limited number of entities in low tax rate jurisdictions in order to access investments offered by collective investment vehicles.
-These vehicles are common investment structures established by overseas investment managers to aggregate equity from investors around the world to invest for a specific purpose.
-Aggregating funds in these locations means that no income tax is paid in the location where the funds are aggregated, but tax will generally be payable where the underlying asset and economic activity is located, as well as in the investor's home country, which in QSuper's case is Australia.
+QSuper typically invests in a limited number of entities in low tax rate jurisdictions in order to access investments offered by collective investment vehicles by investment managers.
+These vehicles are common investment structures established by overseas investment managers to aggregate equity capital from investors around the world to invest for a specific purpose.
+Aggregating funds in these locations means that income tax is generally payable in the investor's home country (Australia) and the country where the underlying asset and economic activity are located, rather than where the funds are aggregated.

-QSuper maintains an open, transparent relationship with the Australian Taxation Office and as a key taxpayer, participates in real time reporting on a quarterly basis.
-We maintain an open, transparent relationship with tax authorities through participation in regular reviews of our tax returns as well as actively seeking advice from revenue authorities where tax positions are significant and unclear.
+QSuper maintains an open, transparent relationship with the Australian Taxation Office and other tax authorities, and as a key taxpayer, participates in real-time reporting on a quarterly basis.
+We also participate in regular reviews of our tax returns and actively seek advice from revenue authorities where tax positions are significant and unclear.